 In order to ensure prompt payment, please be sure that your Time Off has been submitted and approved by your Manager in MyDay.
-This payment will be made via direct deposit or a pay card (if no direct deposit information is in MyDay) following issuance of your last regular paycheck.
+This payment will be made according to your current payment elections (i.e. direct deposit, check, pay card) following issuance of your last regular paycheck.
 Professional courtesy suggests resignation notification of at least 4 weeks by the departing employee.